Konamiman/Z80dotNet/README.md

 *NOTE: If you are reading this from the overview page of the project site in BitBucket, the links to documentation and code will not work.
 Please go and open [the README file itself in the root of the source code](https://bitbucket.org/konamiman/z80dotnet/src/develop/README.md) instead.
 Thanks!*

+Want to say something?
+Head to the [discussion site](http://konamiman.bitbucket.org/Z80dotNet)!

 ## Hello, world! ##

 ```